 Founded on the campus of the University of Arizona in 1967, today the UA College of Medicine ranks among the top medical schools in the nation for research and primary care.
 From an initial class of just 32 students, the UA College of Medicine today has graduated more than 3,400 physicians.
 College of Medicine students, faculty, staff, and alumni today continue more than 45 years of service in advancing medical care and knowledge in Arizona—and around the world.

-Applications may be submitted between November and March 2nd, and students will begin the program in June.
-The deadlines listed below are recommended deadlines.
+Applications may be submitted between October and March, and students will begin the program in June.
+The deadlines listed below are the recommended deadlines.
 Our committee will begin reviewing all applications on or after March 2nd.

 Applicants must meet these requirements: